PsyTeachR/data-skills-v2/docs/01-intro.md

 A large part of your coding will involve creating and manipulating objects.
 Objects contain stuff.
 That stuff can be numbers, words, or the result of operations and analyses.
 You assign content to an object using `<-`

-Run the following code in the console, but change the values of `name`, `age` and `birthday` to your own details (`birthday` should be the date of your next birthday).
+Run the following code in the console, but change the values of `name`, `age` and `birthday` to your own details (`birthday` should be the date of your next birthday, year-month-day).
 Press enter after you type each line.

 ```r